Creative Spark Fund

 Pablo Giraldo Jaramillo; Director, Angelica Muñoz; Project Manager/ Writer, Eleanor Klauder; Primary writer, Eoin Godfrey; Producer, Tomás Labrador; Music Director, Gabriel Arias; Bassist, Charley Belaney; Ideator

 The youth combined 175 hours of creative energy, led with curiosity and explored with honesty.
 The video depicts the stresses and expectations of a youth who begins to feel isolated from their community and friends.
 The lyrical narrative within this context conveys a recurring desire for relief that cycles back into isolation, deepening the craving for further relief.
 The tension builds within the character and only breaks when they experience a full, felt sensation of being held and wanted.
 This piece was crafted with empathy in the driver’s seat—it neither blames nor others the character facing addiction.
 Instead, it highlights how community, a sense of belonging, and a strong felt(physical and present) connection to a caregiver can be a step toward healing—and how that healing truly breaks the cycle.
-They hope to release this as a YouTube video with a release party at ZUMiX
+They hope to release this as a YouTube video with a release party at ZUMiX.

 Still Targeting Us